 Dozens of student-led and student-centered clubs and organizations; entertainment on campus; public transportations, and college shuttle to area events.

-National Collegiate Athletic Association (NCAA) Division II for all sports except for Men’s Ice Hockey (Division I).
+National Collegiate Athletic Association (NCAA) Division II for all sports except for Men’s Ice Hockey, and Women’s Rugby (Division I).
 Conferences include the Eastern College Athletic Conference, Northeast-10 Conference, and Atlantic Hockey Association.

 American International College is accredited by the New England Commission of Higher Education (formerly the Commission on Institutions of Higher Education of the New England Association of Schools and Colleges, Inc.).

 Inquiries regarding the accreditation status by the Commission should be directed to the administrative staff of the institution.
 Individuals may also contact: